 - candidate: A nominee who has been selected to be considered for confirmation by a confirming body. - confirmed candidate: A candidate that has been reviewed and approved by a confirming body. - nominating committee term: The term begins when its members are officially announced, which is expected to be prior to the Third IETF to ensure it is fully operational at the Third IETF.
-The term ends at the Third IETF (not three meetings) after the next nominating committee's term begins. - nominee: A person who is being or has been considered for one or more open positions of the IESG or IAB. - sitting member: A person who is currently serving a term of membership in the IESG, IAB or ISOC Board of Trustees. - 3.
-General
+The term ends at the Third IETF (not three meetings) after the next nominating committee's term begins. - IETF Executive Director: The person charged with operation of the IETF Secretariat function.
+(See Section 2 of [RFC3710]).

+nominee: A person who is being or has been considered for one or more open positions of the IESG, IAB, or IAOC.

+sitting member: A person who is currently serving a term of membership in the IESG, IAB, or ISOC Board of Trustees.

+3. General